All Episodes

 It came close, folks.

-At one point it was 213 to 213.
+At one point, it was 213 to 213.

 And Boehner found a Republican to switch his vote and change his mind.

-We don't know who, do we yet?
+We don't know who.

-Or do we was it?
+Who was it?

-Snerdley knew it and forgot it, so he's looking it up.
+Snurdley knew it and forgot it, so he's looking it up.

-But it was tied at 213.
+But it was tied at 2.13.

-And so Boehner found a Republican to change his vote, and that made it 214 to 212, and so the rule was defeated.
+And so Boehner found a Republican to change his vote, and that made it 214 to 212.

 But every Democrat, not all 212 votes in opposition, but every Democrat voted against the procedural rule.

-They voted to shut down the government, and yet the Republicans say are worried that people are going to blame them for it.
+They voted to shut down the government, and yet the Republicans are worried that people are going to blame them for it.

-At any rate, as I said right before the uh the break at the top of the hour, President Obama not pleased with conservative talk show hosts, including Rush Limbaugh, who opposed his executive actions on immigration reform during a town hall event in Nashville to discuss immigration reform, Obama admitted that there are many Americans angry about his actions.
+At any rate, as I said right before the break at the top of the hour, President Obama not pleased with conservative talk show hosts, including Rush Limbaugh, who opposed his executive actions on immigration reform.

-Now, he admitted that there were good people who actually believe in immigration, but were concerned about rewarding somebody who broke American laws and yada, yada, yada.
+Well, he admitted that there were good people who actually believe in immigration, but were concerned about rewarding somebody who broke American laws and yada, yada, yada.

 Anyway, all this, I don't care, is a badge of honor for me.

-Now to the, oh, did you hear about this college, professor?
+Now to the, oh, did you hear about this college professor?

 This is classic Smith College.

-Is that an all-women's college?
+Smith gets that an all-women's college?

 Is Smith an all-women's school or not?

-I'm confusing it with Wellesley.
+I'm confusing it with Wellesley and who Wellesley is.

 Smith College President Kathleen McCartney has apologized.